You must be logged to download table from our mirror

 You must be logged in to post comment

 NOTE: This table uses Dynamic Flippers that require use of BAM version 1.4-233 (or later) that was released on July 15, 2018.
 It is very easy to upgrade.
 You can download the most current version at the following link.
 This installation file installs Future Pinball and BAM at the same time.
 If you have either Future Pinball or BAM already installed, you can still run it and it will bring everything up to date.

 This is a wonderful table built by Polygame (AKA Steve Paradis).
 It is reminiscent of the Williams Pinball 2000 tables.
 What a shame that Williams only built two of them.
 "Robots Invasion" is another of Steve's tables that looks even more like a Pinball 2000 table to me.
-Steve's tables are always highly innovative and very creative.
 He used a semitransparent hologram to make it appear like the video the Pinball 2000 projected onto the glass on the real table.
 It is really cool.
+Steve's tables are always highly innovative and very creative.
+If you are not familiar with Steve's tables, you really should click on the "Polygame" link near the top of this posting and try some of his tables that are produced in the list.
 This is the only pinball table I know about that has a life setting and if it runs out, the game ends.

 I decided to mod this table after someone criticized the physics on it on another forum.
 In my opinion, you can't really expect physics to be perfect on a table that was built in 2008 because there have been many upgrades since then. ...So here is the new version of the table with custom physics and dynamic flippers!